8 alternatives to the Tesla Solar Roof (updated Oct 2019)

 Solar shingles or solar tiles are a class of photovoltaics that are broadly known as building integrated photovoltaics (BIPV).
 They are photovoltaic modules that are made to mimic the look of normal roofing products, like asphalt shingles or slate tiles.

 They are a small niche of the overall home solar market, but got a prominent boost when Tesla introduced their Solar Roof.
-While Tesla was not the first manufacturer to enter the market, they were innovators by creating a glass-faced solar tile that looks more like a conventional roofing product and comes in a wider range of styles than other solar shingles available on the market.
+While Tesla was not the first manufacturer to enter the market, they were innovators by creating a glass-faced solar tile that looks like a conventional roofing product and comes in a wider range of styles than other solar shingles available on the market.

-Tesla has a rabid social media following, and any new Tesla products instantly go viral.
+Tesla has a rabid following, and new Tesla products instantly go viral.
 The Solar Roof was no exception, and its entry into the BIPV market has spurred a lot of interest in the segment.
 Some companies already had solar shingle products, while other companies were seemingly inspired by Tesla to develop competing products.

 In this article, we’ll take a look at the current offerings from Tesla and competing manufacturers, and discuss the general pros and cons.
-While the idea of a roof that looks completely ordinary but is capable of discreetly generating several kilowatts of power is appealing, this type of photovoltaics has some serious drawbacks that the consumers should know about.
+While the idea of a roof that looks completely ordinary but is capable of discreetly generating several kilowatts of power is appealing, this type of photovoltaics has some serious drawbacks that consumers should know about.
 I’ll discuss those issues later in this article.

-Better looking conventional solar panels that are an alternative to solar shingles
+Better looking conventional solar panels that are an alternative to solar shingles?

 But let’s start off with our review of eight BIPV products.

-The Tesla Solar Roof (updated)
+The Tesla Solar Roof (version 3)

-If you’re interested in the Tesla Solar Roof and haven’t seen it already, definitely take 19 minutes to watch the product unveiling by Elon Musk.
+If you’re interested in the Tesla Solar Roof and haven’t seen it already, definitely take the 19 minutes to watch the original product unveiling by Elon Musk.
 As he explains, the Solar Roof is a glass-faced solar tile that uses hydrographic printing to give the tile an appearance that looks remarkably like slate, clay tile, or a dark shingle.
 The glass layer encorporates louvers that permit light to enter the tile from above, but when viewed at an angle (like you would from street level) the louver presents a different appearance that reveals the printed design.

 The result is striking.
 If you weren’t told, you probably wouldn’t realize that the roof is actually covered in solar panels.
 The solar cell isn’t visible unless you’re looking directly at the tile from above, and even then it’s not that obvious, although it’s a little more visible in the “clay” version.
 Here’s some images from an early customer: